Next Deal Lake Commission Meeting: December 5th – Meeting 7PM.

 How Is This Treatment Carried Out and Where?

-This year, only the weeds growing in the Colonial Terrace section were treated..
+This year, the weeds growing in the Colonial Terrace section will be treated..
 The plants targeted for control were Eurasian Water Milfoil, Coontail and Parrot Feather.
 No treatments were conducted to control the waterlily.
 The treatments were conducted in early June.
 Because there are no “pre-emergent” aquatic herbicides, treatments cannot be conducted before some weed growth has started.
 Also, the scheduling of treatments has to take into account weather conditions, lake flow, and turbidity, all of which can affect the efficacy of the herbicide.

 Important News About DLC Shoreline Protection Efforts